 The real problem was when removing the pumps and manifold I thought I knew exactly which hoses were for which system.
 This turned out to be a major mistake, and it caused me repeated trips to WM and Loews for plumbing adapters.

 Finally on Wednesday, July 9 I was able to get everything back together.
 The frig is now back in operation.
 I tested the A/C and was surprised it worked better than before - much fewer cycling of the compressor.
-Maybe that pump I broke really wasn't up to the job.
+This turned out to be a false impression, and the A/C plumbing required more work.

 I found that the manual galley seawater pump was frozen.
 Nothing to do with my re-installation - I believe it seized due to lack of use.
 I wanted to replace it anyway so a new pump is on order.
 I also ordered backup magnetic drive pumps for both the frig and A/C. Anyway, after nearly two weeks with no frig or A/C these systems are finally working.